KevinNVM/altmvc-legacy/README.md

 The syntax and usage look very similiar to the original AltMVC framework which also copy the Laravel syntax.
 This framework also doesn't have any third-party dependencies because again composer doesn't work on older PHP, so it's all handmade.
 Enjoy!

+## Note

+On linux, you may need to change the directory permission to allow the web server to write to the sqlite file.

 ## Usage
 ```bash
 # Since PHP 5.2 doesn't have built-in web server yet, just use regular web server like xampp or lampp